 2. Eat Better

 Diet so often goes hand in hand with exercise.
 Again, you can make an extreme change and totally overhaul your eating habits.
 But at the same time, even relatively small changes can produce significant results.
 It can be as simple as cutting down your fat and sodium levels.
-Swap out water for soda, skip the Doritos, work on portion control at meal times, and eat more vegetables.
+Swap out water for soda, skip the Doritos, work on portion control at mealtimes, and eat more vegetables.
 Small, quick choices like these can help you improve your overall health.
+What better time to make a switch than Men’s Health Month?

 Related Reading: Divorce or Legal Separation: Make the Right Choice